cuttingsoup/react-native-firebase-local-cache/README.md

 },this);
 ```

-Until any data has been loaded, the list will remain empty.
-This package provides an alternative where the list is cached locally so the next time the screen is opened, the list is populated with cached data, and updated when fresh data arrives.
-The equivalent code would be:
+Again, until any data has been loaded, the list will remain empty.
+The equivalent code to cache this list for subsequent loads would be:

 ```javascript
 cachedListener.on(this.userRoomsRef, 'value', function(snap) {